CAAPIM/modular-assertion-builder/README.md

 You can also publish the modular assertion builder to your local maven repository by running:
 `gradle install`

+## Branching Strategy
+The naming convention of our branches corresponds to the compatible Gradle version.
+For instance, the `7.x` branch corresponds to the branch compatible with Gradle 7.x.

 ## How You Can Contribute
 Contributions are welcome and much appreciated.
 To learn more, see the [Contribution Guidelines][contributing].